MELD Calculator (Model for End-Stage Liver Disease)

 What is the MELD score?

 The Model for End-Stage Liver Disease (MELD) system is used to prioritize patients waiting for a liver transplant.
 This numerical scale is used for adult patients waiting for a transplant.
 The MELD score ranges from 1 to 40 (gravely ill).
 The individual score tells you what is the urgency of undergoing a liver transplant during the next 90 days (three months).

 Laboratory tests required

 If you want to calculate your MELD score, you will need to know some of your blood test results.
 Make sure that the results are recent.

 - Creatinine — First of all, you need to know your creatinine level in mg/dL.
 This is an indicator of kidney malfunction and is also required by our GFR calculator.
-Normal levels of creatinine in blood are approximately 0.6 to 1.2 mg/dL in adult males and 0.5 to 1.1 mg/dL in adult females.
+Normal creatinine levels in blood are approximately 0.6 to 1.2 mg/dL in adult males and 0.5 to 1.1 mg/dL in adult females.
 If you underwent dialysis twice during the last week, or 24 hours of CVVHD, you should set this value to 4 mg/dL.

 - Bilirubin — It is a yellow pigment that is in everyone’s blood and stool.
 Normal values of total bilirubin are from 0.3 to 1.0 mg/dL.

 - INR — The INR is a test of blood clotting.
 The result is given as a number with no units of measurement, as a ratio of the sample’s prothrombin time (PT — a measure of clotting), to the prothrombin time of a normal sample of blood.
 A result of 1.0 up to 1.5, is considered normal.